openvinotoolkit/geti-sdk/README.md

 - `download_project` -- Downloads a project by project name.

-- `upload_project` -- Upload project from a folder.
+- `upload_project` -- Uploads project from a folder.

 - `download_all_projects` -- Downloads all projects found on the server.